Schrrodinger/PEAS-Predictive-Educational-Advisory-System/README.md

 # USER GUIDANCE
-Thhis project use Vite + React for Frontend and flask python for Backend.
+This project use Vite + React for Frontend and flask python for Backend.

 STEP TO RUN THIS PROJECT:

 - Clone the default branch BE to computer